What Do You Mean My Cat Has Herpes?

 - Boil chicken breasts in water and offer the chicken or broth.

 - Add more water to wet food.

-- Use small syringes to put drops of water in their mouths, but BE VERY CAREFUL.
+- Use small syringes to put drops of water in their mouths, but BE CAREFUL.
 As mentioned above, you don’t want them to choke or get water in their lungs.
-Just a few drops at a time along the outside of the lower jaw.
+Just give them a few drops at a time along the outside lower jaw.

 - Administer IV fluids.
-If you don’t know how, ask the shelter/rescue to provide you with training.
-It’s a great thing to know even if you don’t have to use it right now!
+If you don’t know how, ask the shelter/ rescue to train you.
+It’s a great thing to know even if you don’t use it right away.

 Will my resident cat get a kitty cold?